NoeliaCI/Hangman-Game/README.md

 ## **Validators**

-- HTML - No errors were found when passing the html file through W3C validator.
+- HTML - No errors were found when passing the html file through the W3C validator.

 ![html validator](/assets/documentation/Validators/html-validator.png)

-- CSS - No errors were found when passing the css file through W3C validator.
+- CSS - No errors were found when passing the css file through the W3C validator.

 ![css validator](/assets/documentation/Validators/css-validator.png)